On the dynamics of formation of generic singularities of mean curvature flow: Proof of Lemmata , , , and

-For general cases we divide the interval $[\sigma,\ \tau]$ into finitely many subintervals, with lengthen equal or less than $C_1$, apply \eqref{eq:subIn} on each interval, and finally find the desired estimate \eqref{eq:13Ortho} by putting them together.
+To prove the desired \eqref{eq:1Ortho} we have to remove the condition $ e^{\frac{3}{2}(\tau-\sigma)}\leq R^{\frac{1}{4}}(\sigma)$ above.
+This turns out to be easy: we divide the interval $[\sigma,\ \tau]$ into finitely many subintervals, each of them is of length $R(\sigma)$ except the last one, and apply \eqref{eq:subIn} on each interval, and then finally prove the desired \eqref{eq:1Ortho} by putting them together.